War Poems, Poetry

 and honour the memory of all who died

-This poem was written/submitted by Cliff Bullock.
+This post was submitted by Cliff Bullock.

 Hear the children’s crying